zigcBenx/zigcBenx/README.md

 - 👨‍💻 8+ years coding things from scratch (sometimes on purpose)
 - 🛰 Built software for food delivery at <b>Ehrana</b> (Acquired by Glovo) and business solutions at <b>Dewesoft</b>
 - 💡 Founder of <a href="https://openpledge.io" target="_blank"><b>OpenPledge</b></a> — where open source contributors get paid and pledgers get ROI
+- 🏃 Founder of <a href="https://trackwrapped.com" target="_blank"><b>TrackWrapped</b></a> — where Track & Field athletes analyze their workouts for optimal performance.
 - 🐧 Passionate about Linux, open source, and working 90% in the terminal
-- 🎤 Laravel conference speaker (debuggers > logs, prove me wrong)
+- 🎤 Laravel conference speaker (debuggers > logs, prove me wrong), (Setting up optimal AI dev setup)
 - ⚙️ I believe sometimes removing code is more valuable than writing it

 ---